sabrinanne/anexia-laravel-changeset/README.md

 any change on a post object will not just trigger a changeset for that post, but also for its associated author.
 So

 - If a new model gets saved, a new 'CREATE' changeset with object type App\Post gets created, all its properties receive a changerecord that gets associated to that changeset.
-Also a new 'UPDATE' changeset with object type App\Model\User gets created, with a changerecord for field_name 'posts', is_related = true and the display info that a post object got newly associated.
+Also a new 'UPDATE' changeset with object type App\Models\User gets created, with a changerecord for field_name 'posts', is_related = true and the display info that a post object got newly associated.